xdevplatform/compliant-client/README.md

 # The Compliant (python) client

-A set of examples Python scripts for the compliance endpoints.
+A set of example Python scripts for the compliance endpoints.
 Scripts for:
-  1) Creating a Job
+  1) Creating a Job.
   2) Checking on Job status and retrieving Job details.
   3) Uploading a text file with Tweet IDs (one per line).
   4) Downloading results which consist of JSON results for each Tweet that has a Compliance results (e.g. has been deleted).

 Also, the start of a simple command-line app that references a compliance_client class.